Before you tie up those sneakers — I want to share with you some essential running safety tips!

 Run Facing Traffic – I hope this is obvious — but apparently it still isn’t to everyone, as I still see it from time to time.
 ALWAYS run facing traffic so that you can see what is coming.

 Don’t Forget to Stretch – YES, this is important for safety — stretch after your runs to prevent injury, muscle imbalances, and be sure to take time to cool down properly.
-These are some of my favorite stretches for runners!
+Try these yoga stretches for runners!

 And one extra tip – if all else fails, you can always carry runner’s mace! 😉